Skip to content

 std::coroutine_handle<promise_type> handle;

 DetachedTask is "fire-and-forget"—it executes immediately upon creation, and the coroutine frame is automatically destroyed when it finishes (because final_suspend returns suspend_never).
-It is suitable for "launch it and forget about it" scenarios, such as handling client connections.
-For each client connection, we create a DetachedTask; once the connection handling is complete, the coroutine cleans up automatically without external management.
+It is suitable for scenarios where we "just need to start it and forget about it," such as handling client connections.
+We create one DetachedTask per client connection; once the connection handling is complete, the coroutine cleans up automatically without external management.

-DetachedTask'sfinal_suspendreturningsuspend_nevermeans the coroutine frame will be destroyed immediately when the coroutine ends.
-This is convenient, but also risky: if the coroutine internally holds a reference to a destroyed object (like a dangling pointer), accessing that reference beforefinal_suspendis UB.
-Therefore, in DetachedTask, you must ensure all captured resources are valid—use value captures orshared_ptr, and do not use raw pointers referencing stack variables.
+⚠️ The fact that DetachedTask's final_suspend returns suspend_never means the coroutine frame is destroyed immediately when the coroutine ends.
+While convenient, this carries risks: if the coroutine holds a reference to a destroyed object (like a dangling pointer), accessing that reference before final_suspend results in undefined behavior (UB).
+Therefore, we must ensure all captured resources in a DetachedTask remain valid—use capture by value or shared_ptr, and avoid raw pointers or references to stack variables.

-This part is standard Linux network programming and has little to do with coroutines themselves, but rewriting it every time is annoying.
+This section covers standard Linux network programming.
+While it isn't directly related to coroutines, rewriting it every time is tedious.
 Let's wrap it up first:

 /// 设置 fd 为非阻塞模式